GJ Club

 GJ Club (GJ部, Gujjobu) is a Japanese light novel series written by Shin Araki and illustrated by Aruya.
 An anime television series adaptation animated by Doga Kobo, aired between January 10 and March 28, 2013.
 A special 46-minute-long OVA was released on May 14, 2014.

 Plot

 Shinomiya Kyōya is forced to become a new member of the GJ-bu (lit.
 GJ Club), an unidentified club that dwells in a room of the former building of a certain school.
 There he meets four girls: Mao, Megumi, Shion and Kirara.
 Time flies with these unique girls around.
-The series follows the everyday, though unusual, antics of this band of friends.
+The series follows the everyday, though unusual, antics of this band of friends, where they all fall for him.